My Girl (film): Plot

 Vada Sultenfuss is an 11-year-old girl living in Madison, Pennsylvania in the summer of 1972.
-Her father, Harry Sultenfuss, operates the town's funeral parlor, which is also their home.
+Her widowed father, Harry Sultenfuss, operates the town's funeral parlor, which is also their home.
 Her upbringing leads her to suffer from hypochondria and develop an obsession with death, which her father fails to understand.
-Also living with them are "Gramoo", Vada's paternal grandmother, whose recent dementia accentuates Vada's worries, and Harry's older brother Phil.
+Also living with them are "Gramoo", Vada's paternal grandmother, whose recent dementia accentuates Vada's worries, and Harry's older brother and Vada's paternal uncle Phil.

 Vada hangs out with Thomas J. Sennett, an unpopular boy her age who is allergic to "everything".
 Other girls tease them, thinking they are more than just friends.
 Thomas J. often accompanies Vada when she visits the doctor, who assures her that she is not sick.

 During the summer, Vada befriends Shelly DeVoto, the new makeup artist at the funeral parlor, who provides her with guidance.
 Vada has a crush on Mr. Bixler, her fifth-grade teacher, and hears about an adult poetry writing class he is teaching.
 Wondering how to pay for the class, she takes money from a cookie jar in Shelly's camper.
 During her first class, when suggested to write about what is in her soul, Vada fears that she killed her mother, who died two days after childbirth.

 When Harry and Shelly start dating, Vada's attitude towards Shelly changes.
 One night, she follows them to a bingo game and brings Thomas J. along to disrupt it.
 On the Fourth of July, when Shelly's ex-husband Danny shows up, Vada hopes that Shelly will take him back, to no avail.

 Following the holiday, Vada and Thomas J. knock down a beehive in the woods.
 Vada loses her mood ring in the process, and while they look for it, the bees swarm and force them to run away.
-Harry invites Vada to a carnival; she becomes distressed when he and Shelly announce their engagement there, leading her to contemplate running away.
+Harry invites Vada and Shelly to a carnival; she becomes distressed when he and Shelly announce their engagement there, so she proposes bumper cars so she can release her frustration by ramming her repeatedly.
+Later, it leads her to contemplate running away.